voxel51/fiftyone/examples/noisy_training/README.md

 foo.drop_database()
 ```

+We use CIFAR-10 here as an illustrative example and use it via the FiftyOne
+zoo.
+However, this is not a requirement for using FiftyOne.
+You can use your
+datasets no matter where they are.
+Refer to the other, data-related
+walkthroughs for more examples.

 ## Manipulating the data

-For this walkthrough, we will artificially perturb an existing dataset with
+For this walkthrough, we will artificially perturb the existing dataset with
-mistakes on the labels.
-Of course, in your normal workflow, you would not add
+mistakes on the labels to create a noisy-training scenario.
+Of course, in your
-labeling mistakes; this is only for the sake of the walkthrough.
-So, let's
+normal workflow, you would not add labeling mistakes; this is only for the sake
-manipulate the dataset and then we will actually train the model using the bad
+of the walkthrough.
+So, let's manipulate the dataset and then we will actually
-labels.
+train the model using the bad labels.

 Let's continue to use the CIFAR-10 dataset in the FiftyOne zoo for ease, but
 without loss of generality